If you want a large apron front sink in your kitchen, you’ll want to read these things to know before buying a farmhouse sink.

-It’s been 4 months since we finished our Blue & White two toned kitchen remodel.
+It’s been over a year since we finished our Blue & White two toned kitchen remodel.
 Even though it was a big job, I have never regretted the craziness that is a kitchen remodel.

 One of the big elements we added to our kitchen was a large farmhouse sink.
 I had been coveting big beautiful, single-basin, apron front sinks for a while and knew I wanted it in our kitchen.